dcrow2huskers/injection-research/README.md

 ### 5. **Submitted Files and Directory Structure**

 Below is a complete list of submitted files and their formats.

+How to Navigate This Repository
+	•	See /code samples/ for all LLM-generated Python and Java programs.
+	•	See /analysis/static/ for Bandit, Semgrep, and SpotBugs results.
+	•	See /analysis/dynamic/ for runtime artifacts and the dynamic harness.
+	•	See /figures/ for all analysis scripts and generated images for the report.

 - `/prompts/`
   - `naive.txt` – Text file containing the 10 naïve prompts used in the study.